-Step by step guide to tuning the banjo on the brake caliper.
+Video shows you how to shorten your hose.
+The step by step guide below shows you how to tune the banjo position on the brake caliper.

 Nitrile gloves and eye protection are recommended for this task.

 1. Slacken the banjo bolt just enough to enable rotation of the banjo — try 1/8th turn at a time.
 Don’t undo it too far; you’ll lose fluid and may need to bleed your brake.